 Now it’s your turn.

-Since I have provided critical small business problems that may keep your business from growing plus the solutions consider sharing your knowledge and experience related to this topic.
+I have provided critical small business problems that may keep your business from growing plus practical solutions.